 B.1.44.
 State whether any member of the Board of Directors has informed the Company that he has been charged with, or tried for, any of the crimes covered by Article 124 of the Public Limited Companies Act:

 B.2.
-Board of Directors' Commissions
+Board of Directors Committees

 B.2.1.
-Indicate all the Board of Directors committees and their members:
+List the committees of the Board of Directors and their members: